ALTIBASE/Documents/PatchNotes/Altibase_7.1/eng/Altibase_7_1_0_9_5_Patch_Notes.md

 -   **Reproducibility** : Always

--   **Description** : Altibase fixed an issue where Named-base binding did not work correctly when binding multiple parameters in multiple statements.
+-   **Description** : Altibase fixed an issue where Name-based binding did not work correctly when binding multiple parameters in multiple statements.

 -   **How to reproduce this bug**
     -   **Reproduction conditions**